Search for answers or browse our Knowledge Base.

 Moving, Rotating, and Scaling Wires

-After drawing the wire structure, you may need to modify the position or size of individual wires or groups of wires.
+After drawing the wire structure, you may need to adjust the position, orientation, or size of individual wires or groups of wires.
 To modify wires, you must first select them.
-Click on the Selection Box button on the toolbar and then expand a box using the mouse with the left button pressed.
-Enclose the wires you want to modify within the box (Fig. 1).

-Once the wires are selected, go to the Edit menu and choose one of the following commands:
+Once the wires are selected, navigate to the Edit menu and choose one of the following commands:

 Move Wires

-Displays the Move Wires dialog box for moving the selected wire or group of wires to a different position (Fig. 2).
-You can enter a different shift along each coordinate X, Y, and Z.
+Opens the Move Wires dialog box (see Fig. 2), allowing you to move the selected wire or group of wires to a new position.
+You can specify the shift along the X, Y, and Z coordinates.

 Rotate Wires

-Displays the Rotate Wires dialog box for rotating the selected wire or group of wires around the chosen axis (Fig. 3).
-In addition to the Cartesian axes X, Y, and Z, the “Custom” option allows you to set a rotation axis using spherical coordinates (Theta, Phi).
-You can also set the Rotation Center if you want to rotate around a point other than the origin.
+Opens the Rotate Wires dialog box (see Fig. 3), enabling you to rotate the selected wire or group of wires around a chosen axis.
+In addition to the Cartesian axes (X, Y, and Z), the Custom option allows you to define a rotation axis using spherical coordinates (Theta, Phi).
+You can also set the Rotation Center to rotate around a point other than the origin.

 Scale Wires

-- Single Factor: Allows you to set a single scale factor that will be applied to all the point coordinates of the selected wires.
-You can also scale the wire cross-section and coating thickness by the same factor by checking the corresponding boxes.
+- Optionally, scale the wire cross-section and coating thickness by the same factor by checking the corresponding boxes.

-- Line Length: This scaling option applies only to linear wires.
-You can enter a scale factor and specify an anchored point: the line’s start point P1 or end point P2.
-By specifying an anchored point, you can lengthen or shorten the line while keeping one of its ends fixed.
+- Enter a scale factor and specify an anchored point: the line’s start point (P1) or end point (P2).
+This allows you to lengthen or shorten the line while keeping one end fixed.